go-gitea/gitea/docs/content/doc/administration/logging-config.en-us.md

 ### The "Access" logger

-The Access logger is a new logger for version 1.9.
+The Access logger is a new logger since Gitea 1.9.
 It provides a NCSA Common Log compliant log format.
 It's highly configurable but caution should be taken when changing its template.
 The main benefit of this logger is that Gitea can now log accesses in a standard log format so